-5. Click the Get API Key button to create a new key for secure communication with the Profiler.
-In the Get API Key window, provide the credentials of valid administrator on PPS/Profiler server and click Next.
+5. Click Get API Key.
+In the Get API Key window, provide the credentials of valid administrator on PPS/ Profiler server and click Next.
 The API key generates and displays in the API Key field.

 Figure 33 Get API Key